meilisearch/documentation/learn/experimental/auto-batching.md

 - Target the same index
 - Have the same update method (e.g. [POST](/reference/api/documents.md#add-or-replace-documents) or [PUT](/reference/api/documents.md#add-or-update-documents)
 - Be immediately consecutive

+By default, **auto-batching will not delay processing a request in order to batch multiple requests together.** If it can process the request individually, it will; it is only document addition requests received during indexing that are batched together.
+[This behavior can be altered using a command-line option](#customization-options).

 After enabling autobatching, the field `batchUid` will appear in all [Task API](/reference/api/tasks.md) responses.